snarkyboojum/aes_crypt/README.md

 ## Overview

-aes-crypt is a naive AES implementation in Rust.
+aes_crypt is a naive AES implementation in Rust.
 The primary goal is to learn how AES works, not to build a high quality implementation.

 The initial implemementation will be in pure software in Rust.
 This might eventually be extended to play around with supporting AES CPU hardware instructions too.